Ivorforce/tensorflow-custom-build-template/README.md

 ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg
 ```

 This will create a wheel inside the container's folder `/tmp/tensorflow_pkg`.
+If the build fails, it is most likely due to insufficient RAM.
+You can allocate more RAM to the container in the Docker settings, or reduce the argument of `-j` to decrease RAM usage by the build command.

-You can download the wheel file to your computer from outside the container:
+When complete, you can download the wheel file to your computer from outside the container:

 ```bash
 docker cp custom-tensorflow-build:/tmp/tensorflow_pkg tensorflow_pkg